TAbdiukov/CCSP-Mnemonics/README.md

 * **D**rea**D** – **D**amages (by attacker) – developed by Microsoft – replaced with STRIDE. **DREAD** is forced away by **STRIDE**
 * STRIDE – Prime model by Microsoft.
+	* Tampering – always of data, not systems

 -----------------